yoink00/yoink00.github.io/index.md

 ## Currently

-Head of Technical Architecture at Genesis Global helping deliver a microservices platform to banks, hedge funds, broker/dealers, exchanges and clearing houses.
+Chief Technology Officer at Genesis Global helping deliver a microservices platform to banks, hedge funds, broker/dealers, exchanges and clearing houses.

 ## Specialised in

-Software developer delivering excellent software and solutions to clients being involved in the full lifecycle from requirements gathering to development to delivering on premises and in the cloud.
+Technologist delivering excellent software and solutions to clients being involved in the full lifecycle from requirements gathering to development to delivering on premises and in the cloud.

 ## Skills